inrotation/quest-submissions/README.md

 5. The type of resource displayed in the example is a String.

 6. The 4 Errors in the provided code:

-	1. The @ symbol is missing next to Jacob, where:
+	I.) The @ symbol is missing next to Jacob, where:

         	pub fun createJacob(): Jacob

-	2. there are two errors where:
+	II.)
+There are two errors where:

 			let myJacob = Jacob()

-    a.) we create a new "Jacob" type by using the create keyword; it is missing here.
+	a.
+We create a new "Jacob" type by using the create keyword; it is missing here.

-    b.) the equal sign should be replaced by the move operator (<-), which must be used to move resources around
+	b.
+The equal sign should be replaced by the move operator (<-), which must be used to move resources around

-  3. where:
+	III.)
+Where:

        	return myJacob

-   we are missing a move operator ( <- ) between return and myJacob.
+	We are missing a move operator ( <- ) between return and myJacob.